San Francisco: Economy

 The city has a diversified service economy, with employment spread across a wide range of professional services, including tourism, financial services, and high technology.
 In 2016, approximately 27% of workers were employed in professional business services; 14% in leisure and hospitality; 13% in government services; 12% in education and health care; 11% in trade, transportation, and utilities; and 8% in financial activities.
-In 2023, GDP in the five-county San Francisco metropolitan area grew 3.4% in real terms to $779 billion.
+In 2024, GDP in the nine-county San Francisco Bay Area grew 4.3% in real terms to $1.332 trillion.

-In 2023, the 14-county San Jose–San Francisco–Oakland combined statistical area had a GDP of $1.397 trillion, ranking 3rd among CSAs, and ahead of all but 15 countries.
-As of 2023, San Francisco County ranked 11th by income per capita among U.S. counties, with a per capita personal income of $164,807.
-Marin County, directly to the north over the Golden Gate Bridge, and San Mateo County, directly to the south on the Peninsula, were the 7th and 9th highest-income counties respectively.
+In 2024, the 13-county San Jose–San Francisco–Oakland combined statistical area had a GDP of $1.408 trillion, ranking 3rd among CSAs, and ahead of all but 15 countries.
+As of 2024, San Francisco County ranked 9th by income per capita among U.S. counties, with a per capita personal income of $171,497.
+Marin County, directly to the north over the Golden Gate Bridge, and San Mateo County, directly to the south on the Peninsula, were the 7th and 8th highest-income counties respectively.